poempelfox/foxtemp2016/README.md

 The dimensions of the case are about 68x66x30 mm and it is intended to be cut from 3 mm thick acryl.
 The case can be assembled without any glueing, the parts click together.

+The case is not in any way suitable for outside use, it does not offer any protection against water or dirt.

 The license for the case is CC-BY-SA (due to the fact that the case design I modified was also CC-BY-SA).